mk2n8/CleaningDataRevs/codebook.md

 # Procedures for Obtaining Tidy Data Set.

 The enclosed file run_analysis.R contains the code used to obtain the final tidy data set with averages for each variable, activity and subject.
-Placing the file "run_analysis.R" and Running source("run_analysis.R") in R Studio will download and extract the original files and will create a new file TidyData.txt in your working directory.
+Placing the file "run_analysis.R" and Running source("run_analysis.R") in the working directory of R Studio will download and extract the original files and will create a new file TidyData.txt.

+The columns included in the output file are listed below:

+subject_id - The id of the experiment participant. activity_labels - The name of the activity that the measurements correspond to, like LAYING or WALKING.
+All of the following fields represent the mean of recorded data points for the given subject and activity.
+The detailed description of the different measurement types can be found in the features_info.txt file included in the data zip file.

 The file TidyData.txt includes the following variables:
-"subject"
-"activity"
+"subject" - the id of each subject included in the data "activity" - the type of activity each subject engaged in (laying, standing, sitting, walking, walking downstairs, walking upstairs)
 "timeBodyAccelerometer mean X"
 "timeBodyAccelerometer mean Y"
 "timeBodyAccelerometer mean Z"